litchie/exult-ios/content/sifixes/Readme.txt

 	I ask only that you give me proper credit -- and maybe tell me about the mod you are doing, as I might be interested enough to help and/or to include as a part of this mod.

+	In previous releases of this mod, the mod's full source was included in the zip file.
+Starting with version 0.15.04, only the files required to play the mod are included.
+You can obtain the source of the mod in the Exult source code, available at the 'Downloads' page or through anonymous CVS.
+It is in the 'content/sifixes' directory.

 5	What this mod does
 ----------------------